taosdata/awesome-tdengine/README.md

 ### Data

-- [tsarchive](https://github.com/cenc-cea/tsarchive) - Consume data streams from a Kafka topic, archive the data packets into the TDEngine time series database.
+- [tsarchive](https://github.com/cenc-cea/tsarchive) - Consume data streams from a Kafka topic, archive the data packets into the TDengine time series database.
 - [flink-connector-tdengine](https://github.com/echisan/flink-connector-tdengine)
 - [TD-Spark](https://github.com/liuyq-617/TD-Spark) - A java project, read from TDengine and write to TDengine on Spark.
 - [Integrate TDengine to YoMo](https://github.com/yomorun/yomo-sink-tdengine-example) - Demonstrates how to integrate TDengine to YoMo and store data to TDengine after stream processing.